Volunteer

 Gardening Volunteers assist with pruning, weeding, composting, general grooming, and small garden-related construction projects.
 Volunteers also help plant bulbs, annual color, small perennials, and shrubs.
 Garden Crafts Volunteers produce garden-themed items for the Museum Shop and also help with holiday decorating.
 Garden Docents share their joy of plants with visitors.
 The serene 4.7 acres of landscaped grounds include trees from the mid-19th century, historic roses, and exotic vegetation.

 Public Hours Volunteers welcome and register visitors, let them know the various ways to see the site, arrange tours for guests, and make Museum Shop sales.
 Special Event Volunteers assist with our many special events and programs.
-Teen Volunteers help out with family programs like Creation Station, summer camps, and Mud Mania.
+Teen Volunteers help out with family programs like bilingual storytime, summer camps, and Mud Mania.
 Outreach Volunteers represent the Rancho at community fairs, parades, and events.